dwyl/image-classifier/README.md

 In these changes,
 we've added the output of the model in the form of text.
 We are rendering a spinner
-if the `:running` socket assign is set to true.
+if the `:running?` socket assign is set to true.
 Otherwise,
 we add the `:label`, which holds the prediction made by the model.